hiedanoajuu/hiedanoajuu.github.io/source/index.md

 Here you’ll find a blend of my passions:

 - 🎮 **Touhou Project Fanworks** - Dive into my stories and creations inspired by the Touhou universe and the real world.
-- 📜 **Historical Translations** - 📜 Historical Translations - Exploring history through translations of historical texts (primarily in English).
+- 📜 **Historical Translations** - Exploring history through translations of historical texts (primarily in English).
 - 💻 **Computer Science Notes** - Clear, practical, simple study notes on programming and computer science.

 This site is primarily in English🇺🇸.